ResetXPDR/MSFS_AutoFPS/README.md

         - TLOD Extra seek process starts automatically:
           - At flight commencement (regardless of aircraft position) and again when landed and stopped.
           - On climb through Alt TLOD Top.
-          - Periodically, every 30 seconds above Alt TLOD Top, if not already at TLOD Top Max and provided the FPS cap is consistently being met.
+          - Periodically, every 30 seconds above Alt TLOD Top, if not already at TLOD Top Max and provided the fixed FPS is consistently being met.
         - Seek can be restarted manually via Reset if flight conditions change and invalidate the original TLOD Base.
         - When seeking:
           - Large steps (up to TLOD Base) on the ground, prioritising timeliness.
           - Small steps (TLOD Step Size) in the air, prioritising stutter minimisation.
           - Intentional overshoot then reduction by headroom amount (default 25) to create margin.
-        - FPS cap breaches trigger immediate headroom reduction proportional to the magnitude of the breach (non‑seek occurrences).
+        - Fixed FPS breaches trigger immediate headroom reduction proportional to the magnitude of the breach (non‑seek occurrences).
         - Avoid rapid external view panning, especially during initial scenery loading, to prevent temporary FPS drops and unnecessary reductions.
         - If FPS drops below target during takeoff and TLOD decreases, it will progressively restore once conditions improve after passing Alt TLOD Top.
         - Calculated TLOD Base Extra is applied as an offset, increasing the entire TLOD altitude schedule by that amount.
         - If VRAM+ limiting is active, Base Extra is frozen or fully reset if the limitation is severe.
         - Config file settings allow adjustment of headroom amount and re‑seek behaviour.
       - The following guidelines should be observed to get the best result from this mode:
-        - Set TLOD Base Min and TLOD Top Min values within your FPS cap for worst-case performance during your flight type profile.
+        - Set TLOD Base Min and TLOD Top Min values within your fixed FPS for worst-case performance during your flight type profile.
 TLOD Extra may increase TLOD with better performance but won't drop below the set values.
         - TLOD Base Extra is applied across the entire altitude schedule, potentially allowing very high TLOD Top Max at high multipliers if performance conditions are favourable, so be particularly conservative when setting TLOD Top Min.
         - When on the ground and stopped:
            - The initial seek process may temporarily destabilize FPS while identifying performance limits, but it typically stabilizes within 60 seconds once the ideal TLOD is determined.